fireproof-storage/use-fireproof-site/docs/react-tutorial.md

 ## The Completed App

-Here's the example to-do list that initializes the ledger and sets up automatic refresh for query results.
+Here's the example to-do list that initializes the database and sets up automatic refresh for query results.
 The list of todos will redraw for all users in real-time.
 Replace the code in `src/App.tsx` with the following:

 ```tsx
 import { useFireproof } from "use-fireproof";